 ALTEA TRAVEL TIPS

-Altea is a city and municipality located north of Alicante and just around 10 kilometers from Benidorm and Calpe – with about 22,000 inhabitants is a rather small town.
+Altea is a city and municipality located north of Alicante and just around 10 kilometers from Benidorm and Calpe.
+With about 22,000 inhabitants it is a rather small town.
 Especially the old town – the area we focus on today – rather feels like a village.

 Whitewashed houses, colorful flowers against white walls, and pretty ocean views – yes, Altea has a touch of Greece in it.
 While the old town, located on a small hill, is tiny and there are not many attractions per se, it is a great place to visit and makes a wonderful day trip from Alicante (Benidorm or Valencia).